 At five, Tony walks into the office, ready to pick me up.

-“You need a car, dude,” he warns me that he isn’t about to be my regular taxi.
+“You need a car, dude,” he warns me that he is not about to be my regular taxi.

 “No dinero, dude.”